• Skip to main content

 Treehouses, Hostel in the Forest, Brunswick

 It’s easy to drive past the dirt road in Brunswick, the gateway to the Golden Isles.
 But here you’ll find the Hostel in the Forest, a longtime retreat for those looking to get off the grid.
 They have tree houses, huts, and a bunkhouse.
-Guests are also asked to pitch in on chores and are welcomed for the vegetarian dinners.
+Guests are also asked to pitch in on chores and are welcome to the vegetarian dinners.

 Backcountry Lodge, Len Foote Hike Inn, Dawsonville